Yashwanth-69/2D-FPR-ROSE/README.md

 ## How stage 3 works

-**The method is ROSE, published by Kucner, Luperto et al.** — not ours.
-The idea of using the frequency spectrum of an occupancy map to separate structure from clutter is theirs, and this project would not exist without it.
+**The method is ROSE, published by Kucner, Luperto et al.** The idea of using the frequency spectrum of an occupancy map to separate structure from clutter is theirs, and this project would not exist without it.
 See [Credits](#credits) for the papers and the reference implementation.